MIND-on-Math_Blog-Header-5

 Our teacher materials help teachers to understand the big idea.
 We provide teachers with just-in-time support with suggested discourse questions that prompt students to make connections and extend their existing schema to problems that, on the surface, might seem unrelated.
 (This excellent NCTM article demonstrates ways to focus student thinking and discourse on a big idea.
 Mack, 2004).

-Here’s a tiny glimpse into how a shift to a big ideas approach can influence students’ schema about and understanding of fraction operations:
+Here’s a tiny glimpse into how a shift to a big ideas approach can influence students’ understanding of fraction operations:

 fractions chart